 One of these companions is said to have been Saint Malo.

-If the voyage did take place, it would have occurred sometime between 512-530 AD, before Brendan travelled to the island of Great Britain.
+If the voyage did take place, it would have occurred sometime between 512-530 AD, before Brendan traveled to the island of Great Britain.

 He is said to have also encountered a sea monster, an adventure he shared with his contemporary St. Columba.
 This most commonly illustrated adventure is his landing on an island which turns out to be a giant sea monster called Jasconius or Jascon.
 This too, has its parallels in other stories, not only in Irish mythology but in other traditions, from Sinbad the Sailor to Pinocchio.